Chart Color Schemes

 Lilydale - Coldstream's population is slightly older than the national pattern

 Lilydale - Coldstream has a median age of 40, which is slightly higher than Greater Melbourne's figure of 37 and Australia's median age of 38.
 Compared to the Greater Melbourne average, the 55-64 age cohort is notably over-represented in Lilydale - Coldstream at 12.7%, while the 25-34 age group is under-represented at 13.2%.
 Between 2021 and the present, the 75 to 84 age group has increased from 6.0% to 7.3% of the population.
-Conversely, the 45 to 54 age cohort has declined from 13.6% to 12.6%.
-By 2041, demographic modeling suggests significant changes in Lilydale - Coldstream's age profile.
-The 75 to 84 age cohort is projected to grow by 811 people (53%), from 1,527 to 2,339.
-Notably, the combined 65+ age groups will account for 51% of total population growth, reflecting the area's aging demographic profile.
-The 0 to 4 age group is projected to grow by 2%, adding only 21 residents.
+Conversely, the 45 to 54 age cohort has decreased from 13.6% to 12.6%.
+By 2041, demographic modeling suggests that Lilydale - Coldstream's age profile will change significantly.
+The 75 to 84 age group is projected to grow by 811 people (53%), increasing from 1,527 to 2,339 residents.
+Notably, the combined 65+ age groups are expected to account for 51% of total population growth, reflecting the area's aging demographic profile.
+The 0 to 4 age group is projected to grow at a more modest rate of 2%, adding only 21 residents.